 Learn more about cancer surgery .

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
 Radiation therapy for anal cancer is often combined with chemotherapy.

 Side effects of radiation therapy may include fatigue, mild skin reactions, upset stomach, temporary anal irritation, loose bowel movements, and discomfort when having a bowel movement.
 Scar tissue may form from the damage to anal tissue, which may interfere with bowel function.
 Most side effects go away soon after treatment is finished.